Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Coherence for Frobenius pseudomonoids

 \begin{proposition} The data of a $*$\-autonomous category is equivalent to that of an $\F^*$\-structure in \bicat{Prof}. \end{proposition} \begin{proof} The reverse direction immediate, since given an $\F^*$\-structure in $\bicat {Prof}$, the composite $f \circ m$ is clearly biexact, thanks to the invertible 2\-morphisms $\mu$ and $\nu$.

 For the forward direction, we sketch the main idea.
 In \autoref{sa-street}, the biexact pairing condition means that if one composes the right leg of $f \circ m:\cat C \times \cat C \to \cat 1$ with the Hom-profunctor of type $\cat 1 \to \cat C \times \cat C ^\op$, the resulting profunctor of type $\cat C \to \cat C ^\op$ is an equivalence.
 Therefore, this definition is in terms of \textit{two} objects, \cat C and $\cat C ^\op$, and structures defined on them.
-But since $\cat C$ and $\cat C ^\op$ are equivalent, it stands to reason that we can transport any structures defined on $\cat C^\op$ across to \cat C, yielding a definition in terms of \cat C alone.
+But since $\cat C$ and $\cat C ^\op$ are equivalent, it stands to reason that we can transport any structures defined on $\cat C^\op$ across to \cat C, by composing with the equivalence.\footnote{This is similar to how, given a monoid on a set $S$ and a bijection $\phi:S \to T$ for some set $T$, we may compose with the bijection and its inverse to obtain a monoid on $T$ in a canonical way.} This yields a definition in terms of just \textit{one} object, \cat C itself.
 This is an algorithmic procedure, and the result is an $\F^*$-algebra in \bicat{Prof}. \end{proof}